Jane Nikoloski: Club

-Nikoloski returned from Bulgaria for FK Sloga Jugomagnat in July 2003.
-In 2005, he left for Iranian club Persepolis F.C.
-In January 2006, he was signed by Croatian club NK Slaven Belupo.
+Nikoloski returned from Bulgaria for Sloga Jugomagnat in July 2003.
+In 2005, he left for Iranian club Persepolis In January 2006, he was signed by Croatian club Slaven Belupo.
 In June 2007, he joined APOEL where he helped his team to win the 2007–08 Cypriot Cup.
 In January 2009, he moved to AEP Paphos.

 International

-He made his senior debut for Macedonia in a July 2000 friendly match against Azerbaijan and has earned a total of 27 caps, scoring no goals.
-He was the first-choice goalkeeper for the Macedonia national team in UEFA Euro 2008 qualifying, playing the first 7 games.
+Nikolovski made his senior debut for the Macedonia national team in a July 2000 friendly match against Azerbaijan and has earned a total of 27 caps, scoring no goals.
+He was the first-choice goalkeeper for Macedonia in UEFA Euro 2008 qualifying, playing the first seven games.
 He was then replaced by Petar Miloševski.
 His final international was a September 2009 FIFA World Cup qualification match against Scotland.

 Managerial career

 After was in 2014 managed Pobeda Junior, Nikoloski in September 2015 became a coach of Turnovo.